 Any change in the physical appearance of this reagent may indicate deterioration and the reagent should not be used.
-The normal appearance is a clear, colorless (BV421 Tetramer) to light yellow (FITC Tetramer), pink (PE Tetramer), or light blue (APC Tetramer) liquid.
+The normal appearance is a clear, colorless (BV421 Tetramer) to pink (PE Tetramer), light blue (APC Tetramer) liquid.

 Reagent Preparation

 No preparation is necessary.
 These T-Select MHC Tetramer reagents are used directly from the vial after a brief vortex on low setting.